 2. We do not provide them with the necessary resources to carry on their lifecycle.

 Avian mites/lice need a specific environment to sustain their life cycle.
-Denied their breeding environment (i.e. feathers), avian mites/lice cannot survive on our bodies, thus you will not be affected by them.
-To my knowledge Northern Fowl Mites (most common mite that affects chickens) are not zoonotic (carries of pathogens, from one species to another).
+Denied their breeding environment (i.e., feathers), avian mites/lice cannot survive on our bodies, thus you will not be affected by them.
+To my knowledge, Northern Fowl Mites (the most common mite that affects chickens) are not zoonotic (carries pathogens, from one species to another).
 Meaning that humans cannot acquire any diseases from the mites/lice that affect our flocks.
 We just get a case of the creepy crawlies, that’s about it.

-Mites and lice usually reside near the vent area on chickens with the exception of crested breeds.
+Mites and lice usually reside near the vent area on chickens except crested breeds.
 Mites and Lice can also be found on the heads of crested breeds in addition to the vent area.

 How do identify Mites/Lice on your birds.

 Mites and lice prefer these areas for several reasons.

 1. It is warm with ample blood supply

 2. The birds are unable to preen these areas, thus the mites and lice can accomplish their life cycles uninterrupted.

 On birds, mites will look like small little red, black, or brown spots that are moving on the skin.
 If your bird has a severe case of mites, it may just look like a mass of dark dirt covering their skin.
 These are Northern Fowl Mites, the most common mite that affects chickens.
 Left untreated, an army of these little beasties can kill a bird through blood loss (their food) which will cause anemia in the birds.
 Thus, if not addressed, death.

 Lice on birds are usually found in the same place as the mites.
 The vent areas and head of crested breeds.